 2) Do Not Be Afraid of Big Ideas

 When Salesforce first started, it was not just a big idea but it looked impossible.
 In those days, companies were spending weeks, months, and sometimes years installing heavy software to use as CRM solutions.
-Considering the millions of dollars they were spending on a product that was not really worth it, Benioff transformed the concept of CRM systems.
+They were basically spending millions of dollars on a product that was not really worth it.
+Taking this into consideration, Benioff transformed the concept of CRM systems.

-To cut down on costs and drastically reduce the learning curve while clearing away installation specs and procedures, Salesforce was going to be a solution online, in the cloud, and all you needed to do to use it was a $50 monthly subscription, internet, an email address, and a password.
+One of Benioff’s goals was to cut down on costs and drastically reduce the learning curve while clearing away installation specs and procedures.
+Salesforce was going to be a solution online, in the cloud, and all you needed to do to use it was a $50 monthly subscription, internet, an email address, and a password.

 In 2003, Benioff called Tien and asked him to prepare a different kind of software release event.
 Marc was tired of boring release conferences.
 He wanted something new to rejuvenate the upcoming software release.
 His idea was to name the release “S3” and release it in a movie theatre during the premiere of Terminator 3.
 While this got the then CMO by surprise, he obliged and bought all the movie tickets at once.
 However, before that Tien would need to raise $250k through partner sponsorships